gillchristian/tic-tac-toe/readme.md

 `;
 ```

+#### `babel-plugin-styled-components`

-- In addition to the SSR support `styled-components` provides a [babel plugin](https://github.com/styled-components/babel-plugin-styled-components) to enable styles minification on SSR for production and some other goodies.
+In addition to the SSR support `styled-components` provides a [babel plugin](https://github.com/styled-components/babel-plugin-styled-components) to enable styles minification on SSR for production and some other goodies.

+#### Glamorous inspiration

-- `glamorous` [inspiration](https://github.com/paypal/glamorous#inspiration) points out some features that `styled-components` does not have:
+`glamorous` [inspiration](https://github.com/paypal/glamorous#inspiration) points out some features that `styled-components` does not have:

 > - Not to ship a CSS parser to the browser.